-Apart from developing an app separately for each OS, there is an option for cross-platform development.
+Aside from developing an app separately for each OS, there’s an option for cross-platform development.
 Over the past few years a set of toolkits for multiplatform app development has emerged (Rhodes, PhoneGap, Titanium, Corona).
-And while they allow creating an app that will comfortably run on iPhone, BlackBerry, Windows and Android, the functionality of the app is going to be rather limited.
+And while they allow for creating an app that will comfortably run on iPhone, BlackBerry, Windows and Android, the functionality of the app is going to be pretty limited.

-Such solution is good for a simple app that connects to the web and brings the info back to the user’s phone.
-However, in the case of heavy database access and intense calculating processes, it is going to suck big time.
+Such a solution is good for a simple app that connects to the web and brings info back to the user’s phone.
+However, in the case of heavy database access and intense calculating processes, it’s going to be horrible.

-Moreover, there is currently no acceptable solution for a cross-platform support of a graphically rich app, like a game or a video editor.
+Moreover, there’s currently no acceptable solution for a cross-platform support of a graphically rich app, like a game or a video editor.
 As a result, the app like this is going to work on two absolutely different platforms, but its functionality and design will not be the best.

 Functionality of mobile application

 You want to develop and launch a mobile application.
-But are you sure it is going to answer user’s needs?
-For the sake of your future app’s success, we recommend to consider the following:
+Wait!
+Are are you sure it’s going to answer the user’s needs?
+For the sake of your future app’s success, and your revenue streams, we recommend considering the following:

 The main feature of the mobile application is the convenient user interface.
-Maybe it’s tough to foresee all aspects of the app in the beginning, but once you brainstorm all aspects, it’ll be so worth it.
+Maybe it’s tough to predict all aspects of the app in the beginning, but once you brainstorm all aspects, it’ll be so-so-so worth it.
 Your clients won’t have a reason to switch to another app.

-No matter what is the app’s purpose, the simplest you put it the better.
+No matter what the app’s purpose may be, the simpler you put it the better.
 Let the client enjoy the easy-to-use software, and they will stay with you.